Smooth Alternating Direction Methods for Nonsmooth Constrained Convex Optimization: Discussion

-Unsurprisingly, these assumptions again limit the applicability of the algorithmic guarantees when for instance $g$ and $h$ are non-Lipschitz loss functions or fully non-smooth regularizers, as in Poisson imaging, robust principal component analysis (RPCA), and graphical model learning \cite{Cevher2014}.
+Unsurprisingly, these assumptions again limit the applicability of the algorithmic guarantees when, for instance, $g$ and $h$ are non-Lipschitz loss functions or fully non-smooth regularizers, as in Poisson imaging, robust principal component analysis (RPCA), and graphical model learning \cite{Cevher2014}.
 Several recent results rely on other type of assumptions such as error bounds, metric regularity, or the well-known Kurdyka-Lojasiewicz condition \cite{cai2016convergence,lin2015global,lin2015iteration}.
 Although these conditions cover a wide range of application models, it is unfortunately very hard to verify some quantities related to these assumptions in practice.
 Other times, the additional assumptions obviate the ADMM choice as they can allow application of a simpler algorithm:

-\beforepara \paragraph{Alternating minimization algorithm $(\mathrm{AMA})$:} The AMA algorithm, given below, is guaranteed to converge when $g$ is strongly convex or $g^{*}$ has Lipschitz gradient \cite{Goldstein2012}: where $\eta_k > 0$ is the penalty parameter.
+\textbf{(b)~Alternating minimization algorithm $(\mathrm{AMA})$:} The AMA algorithm, given below, is guaranteed to converge when $g$ is strongly convex or $g^{*}$ has Lipschitz gradient \cite{Goldstein2012}: where $\eta_k > 0$ is the penalty parameter.

-One can view AMA as the forward-backward splitting algorithm applied to the dual problem \eqref{eq:Fenchel_dual_prob} (\textit{cf.}, \cite{Goldstein2012,Tseng1991}).
-Alternatively, we can motivate the algorithm by using one Lagrange dual step and one augmented Lagrangian dual step between two groups of variable $\ub$ and $\vb$ \cite{bolte2014proximal,shefi2016rate,Tseng1991}.
+One can view AMA as the forward-backward splitting algorithm applied to the optimality condition of the dual problem \eqref{eq:Fenchel_dual_prob} (\textit{cf.}, \cite{Goldstein2012,Tseng1991}).
+Alternatively, we can motivate the algorithm by using one Lagrange dual step and one augmented Lagrangian dual step between two blocks of variables $\ub$ and $\vb$ \cite{bolte2014proximal,shefi2016rate,Tseng1991}.
 Computationally, \eqref{eq:ama_scheme} is arguably easier than \eqref{eq:admm_scheme}.
 However, it often requires stronger assumptions than ADMM to guarantee convergence \cite{Goldstein2012,Tseng1991}.
 The most obvious assumption is the strong convexity of $g$.

 \beforesec {